Skip to primary navigation Skip to content Skip to footer

 Trumpetfish

 It is easy to see where the trumpetfish gets its name.
 Their long bodies stalk the coral bed and stealthy attack prey by widening their jaws and sucking the victim up into their almost transparent bodies.
-The Nunu sometimes follow schools of surgeonfish feeding on small organisms forced from cover as they graze along the reef.
+The Nunu sometimes follow schools of surgeonfish feeding on tiny organisms forced from cover as they graze along the reef.

 Kala